First Suite in E-flat for Military Band: Structure

-Movement 1: "Chaconne"
+I. Chaconne

 This movement, in 3/4 time, is based upon an eight-bar melody initiated by the low brass which repeats sixteen times throughout the piece.
 The rhythm of the theme with its minim–crotchet and crotchet–minim rhythm is believed to be based upon medieval English carols; the "Agincourt Song" from 1415 in particular bears a strong resemblance.

 Holst uses many colourful effects to vary the chaconne theme.
 These include "band hits" (synonymous with the popular term "orchestra hits") in the brass and percussion outlining the notes of the theme while the woodwinds play virtuosic semiquaver runs.
 The whole passage is marked brilliante or "brilliantly".
 Immediately following this is a famous low brass excerpt where they play a quaver line based again on the notes of the theme.
 This section is marked pesante or "heavily" which sharply contrasts with the material directly before.

 Following this are more variations using mostly combinations of solo instruments including a solo horn, duet between flute and oboe, and solo alto saxophone.
 This section eventually develops into a minor key.

 Two of the repetitions, the tenth and eleventh, are an inversion of the theme:

 Here the mood changes drastically with a funeral march like feel with the dynamics exceptionally soft.
 The bass drum and tuba emphasise a hemiola rhythm while a solo euphonium plays the inversion in a minor key.
 The twelfth repetition, the theme played a third higher, is a famous trombone soli that hints at Holst's earlier years as a trombone player.
-Then a crescendo poco a poco extends over two more repetitions of the theme.
+Then a crescendo poco a poco extends over two more repetitions of the theme over a pedal point on the dominant.
 At the height of the crescendo, more hemiola in the brass and saxophones is used to heighten the harmonic interest.